 Which fold will present your messaging in the clearest way?
 Don’t be afraid to sketch out your options.
-You don’t need to be a pro designer or even an amateur to plan out your brochure.
 Just grab a pencil and sheet of paper and try out different combinations of your text to see which flows best.

 In terms of delivery, think about how your audience will see and receive your brochures.
 How you plan to deliver or display your brochures will go a long way in determining which brochure layout is the best choice for you and your business.
 For example, will you be mailing out your brochures or displaying them at an event or at your business?

 Designed by Kimp

 A half-fold or bifold brochure is one of the simplest and also the most common layouts you might come across.
 It is simply a design that folds in half.

 You thus have four panels to spread the content across.
 If you have a lot of information, this fold can also be designed as a booklet with more than one sheet.
 But in general, this one works when you have a short amount of content that you want to present concisely to your audience.